-DOCUMENT NUMBER indicates the first and last page numbers of the document.
+- DOCUMENT NUMBER.... indicates the first and last page numbers of the document.
 Both page numbers will be the same for one-page documents.
-In this particular index, the document number consists of a three letter site code followed by microfilm reel and frame numbers.
-TITLE indicates the title or an enhanced description of the document in parentheses.
-AUTHOR indicates the author or primary originator and the author's corporate affiliation.
-RECIPIENT indicates the addressee or primary recipient and the addressee's corporate affiliation.
-DATE indicates document date by month/day/year.
-TYPE indicates the document type.
-CATEGORY indicates the EPA file structure number.
+In this particular index, the document number consists of a three letter site code followed by microfilm reel and frame numbers. - TITLE..... indicates the title or an enhanced description of the document in parentheses. - AUTHOR..... indicates the author or primary originator and the author's corporate affiliation. - RECIPIENT..... indicates the addressee or primary recipient and the addressee's corporate affiliation. - DATE..... indicates document date by month/day/year. // means no date was available. - TYPE..... indicates the document type. - CATEGORY..... indicates the EPA file structure number.